PAXECT-Interface/paxect-aead-hybrid-plugin/README.md

 Built for offline use, reproducible pipelines, and CI/CD automation, it powers everything from edge devices to enterprise cloud nodes.

-plug-and-play with zero dependencies and no vendor lock-in.
+Plug-and-play with zero dependencies and no vendor lock-in.

 > ⚙️ *One plugin.
 Two algorithms.
 Zero drift.*